Petition Process: Committee Review and Decisions

 Note that this process is for undergraduates only; graduate students should follow the petition process outlined on the website of the Office of the Dean for Graduate Education.

-When a petition is approved, the CAP Staff Associate asks the Academic Records Office to make the requested change.
-Copies of this letter go to other offices and staff when relevant—International Students Office, Student Financial Services, degree audit.
+When a registration petition (Late Add, Late Drop, Late Change of Status) is approved, your record is automatically updated and you can see the change in WebSIS.
+For other petitions the CAP Administrator asks the Academic Records Office to make the requested change.
+Other offices and staff are notified when relevant—International Students Office, Student Financial Services, degree audit.

 Some petitions are approved with a notation of administrative neglect.
 This is done when the student failed to meet the Institute deadline because of inattention or procrastination.
 Once administrative neglect has been noted by the Committee, further petitions of this sort are likely to be denied unless there is clear evidence that missing a future deadline was caused by circumstances beyond the student's control.